 While it’s generally a cheap country to travel around, some of the things to do in Sri Lanka are quite expensive.
 If you want to visit the ancient rock fortress of Sigiriya you’ll have to part with $30 USD (at time of writing approximately 4600 rupees).
 Likewise entrance to Horton plains will set you back around 4000 rupees (although this varies depending on the size of your group).
 For a safari at Yala National Park you’ll pay around 9000 rupees per person.

-Despite this, there are ways to minimise spending on entrance fees/attractions if you’re travelling Sri Lanka on a budget.
+Despite this, there are ways to minimise spending on entrance fees/attractions if you’re backpacking or travelling Sri Lanka on a budget.
 If Sigiriya rock is out of your budget, the nearby Pidurangala rock costs just 500 rupees to climb.
 Pidurangala rock offers similar spectacular views, including an incredible view of Sigiriya rock itself.

 An alternative to the expensive safaris at Yala, is to take one at Udawalawe national park.
 A private safari for 2 cost us just 10,000 rupees, almost half the cost of a single person for a group safari in Yala.
 It’s worth noting though that leopards sightings are much less common in Udawalawe – our driver said he normally only sees one a year.
 That being said, there’s still an abundance of wildlife to see including elephants, buffalo, crocodiles, monkeys and more!